 Although new health tech gadgets are developed regularly, receiving coverage for these devices can be tricky.
 Digital health technologies range from wearables to phone apps and everything in between.
-When health tech is seen as a luxury rather than life-saving, Medicare members are locked out of the preventative health benefits that this technology offers.

 Despite constant tech innovation, plan language for Medicare still doesn't address digital health technology.

 Medicare part B discusses medical device coverage qualifications for medically proven equipment.

 Multiple regulatory government bodies play a role in the regulation of health device coverage by Medicare.

 Discounts on health tech are most likely to be bundled with Medicare Advantage (part C) plans.